 'Was there a war in Banbury?'

 Homework will be given out on Fridays to be handed in the following Thursday.
-Homework will consist of a Maths, English task and Spelling task.
+Homework will consist of a Maths task, English task and Spelling task.
 Homework will be linked to what the children have been learning about in class.

 Please ensure that your child has the appropriate kit for PE and that all clothing brought into school is clearly named.